Building your own DrawBridge Plus (what's Plus?

-Building your own reader/writer isn't very difficult as most of it is just wiring.
-This can be done on a breadboard, breakout board or soldered together, and if you get stuck, ask for help on my Discord Server
+) isn't difficult as most of it is just wiring.
+This can be done on a breadboard, breakout board, with DUPONT wires, or soldered together, and if you get stuck, ask for help on my Discord Server

-New: Join the Waiting List for purchase of a ready-built solution! or Build your own NANO based USB slimline floppy drive - See instructions
+Join the Waiting List for purchase of a ready-built solution! or Build your own NANO based USB slimline floppy drive - See instructions

 Which version do you want to make?